vijay8608/ToDoApp/README.md

 ## Technologies Used:

-**HTML** - markup language for creating web pages and web applications
+**HTML5**  - markup language for creating web pages and web applications
-**CSS**    - used for describing the presentation of a document written in a markup language
+**CSS3**   - used for describing the presentation of a document written in a markup language
 **jQuery** - cross-platform JavaScript library designed to simplify the client-side scripting of HTML
 **Heroku** - cloud platform as a service used as a web application deployment model